 Avoid parking on hills or other inclines.
 Parking on a hill or other incline could cause the ATV to roll out of control, increasing the chance of an accident.
-If you must park on an incline, place the ATV transversely across the incline, apply the parking brake, stop the engine, shift into first gear, and then block the front and rear wheels with rocks or other objects.
+If you must park on an incline, place the ATV transversely across the incline, shift into first gear, stop the engine, apply the parking brake, and then block the front and rear wheels with rocks or other objects.
 Do not park the ATV at all on hills that are so steep you could not walk up them easily.

-- 1. Bring the ATV to a stop by applying the front brake. - 2.
-With the front and rear brake applied, pull the clutch lever, shift into the neutral position, release the clutch lever, and then apply the parking brake. - Stop the engine by setting the engine stop switch to "⊠".
+- 1. Bring the ATV to a stop by applying the brakes in first gear. - 2.
+Stop the engine and release the clutch lever. - 3.
+With the rear brake applied, apply the parking brake and slowly release the brake pedal.